coryshain/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a post-doctoral researcher at MIT, supervised by [Ev Fedorenko](https://evlab.mit.edu/).
+I'm a post-doctoral researcher at MIT, supervised by [Ev Fedorenko](https://evlab.mit.edu/), and a future Assistant Professor at Stanford Linguistics (starting fall 2024).
 I did my PhD in computational linguistics at Ohio State, where I was advised by [William Schuler](https://www.asc.ohio-state.edu/schuler.77/) and [Micha Elsner](https://u.osu.edu/elsner.14/).